dotnet/core/roadmap.md

 - There are high-quality ports for Linux, macOS and Windows.
 - There are high-quality ports for X64, X86, ARM32, and ARM64.
-- .NET Core can be shipped on a schedule that aligns with ASP.NET and Windows 10 UWP dates and quality (e.g. Beta, RTM) requirements.
+- .NET ships stable releases multiple times a year.
 - Contributions should be prioritized that align with these goals.

 Workloads